 - (a) the defendant's or defendants' county of residence; - (b) the plaintiff's or plaintiffs' county of residence; or - (c) if located in Kentucky, the jury division in which a substantial part of the events or omissions giving rise to the claim occurred, or a substantial part of the property that is the subject of the action is situated. - LR 16.1 Exemptions from Federal Rule of Civil Procedure 16.
 The following are exempt from the requirements of Federal Rule of Civil Procedure 16(b): - (a) an action for review on an administrative record; - (b) a petition for habeas corpus or other proceeding to challenge a criminal conviction or sentence; - (c) an action brought without counsel by a person in custody of the United States, a state, or a state subdivision; - (d) an action to enforce or quash an administrative summons or subpoena; - (e) an action by the United States to recover benefit payments; - (f) an action by the United States to collect on a student loan guaranteed by the United States; - (g) a proceeding ancillary to proceedings in other courts; and - (h) an action to enforce an arbitration award. - LR 16.2 Alternative Dispute Resolution.
-Upon motion of any party, or sua sponte, any judicial officer may require parties in civil cases to consider some form of alternative dispute resolution process, including but not limited to, mediation, early neutral evaluation, minitrial, or arbitration.
-Mediation may be conducted under the auspices of a private professional mediator or a judicial officer.
-Positions taken and statements or concessions made during the mediation process shall not be admissible as evidence during any court proceedings.
-The mediator shall not be called or listed as a witness to any matter in which such mediator shall have served.
-Each District Court may, by separate General Order, designate a person to implement, administer, oversee, and evaluate alternative dispute resolution in such District.
+Upon motion of any party, or sua sponte, any judicial officer may require parties in civil cases to consider some form of alternative dispute resolution process ("ADR"), including but not limited to, mediation, early neutral evaluation, minitrial, or arbitration, as follows: - (a) Mediation may be conducted under the auspices of a private professional mediator or a judicial officer. - (b) All communications in ADR proceedings are confidential, they are not subject to discovery, and such communications may not be disclosed to anyone other than the parties and ADR participants. - (c) Positions taken and statements or concessions made during the mediation process shall not be admissible as evidence during any court proceedings. - (d) The mediator shall not be called or listed as a witness in, nor compelled to produce documents related to, any matter in which such mediator shall have served.

+(e) Each District Court may, by separate General Order, designate a person to implement, administer, oversee, and evaluate alternative dispute resolution in such District.